magento/devdocs/src/cloud/howtos/debug.md

 ### Enable Xdebug in your environment {#enable}

+{:.bs-callout-info}
+For Pro Production & Staging environments this configuration step is not required.
+See [Debug for Pro Staging and Production](#pro-debug)

 To enable Xdebug for your project, add `xdebug` to the `runtime:extensions` section of the `.magento.app.yaml` file.

 You can enable Xdebug directly to all Starter environments and Pro Integration environments.
-For Pro Staging and Production, you need to update this file and enter a [Support ticket]({{ site.baseurl }}/cloud/trouble/trouble.html) to have it enabled.
-We enable Xdebug on those environments for you.

 {:.procedure}
 To enable Xdebug: